devlinjunker/test.atom-package/packages.md

 display colors in the text editor via highlights over the color code
  - [x] Enable Pigments?

-### Prettier-Atom ?
+### ~~Prettier-Atom~~
   - Automatically format on save (after enabling in settings)
   - or `ctrl + option + f`
-  - [ ] Prettier/eslint global install? or just enable and has its own?
+  - Q: Prettier/eslint global install? or just enable and has its own?
-  - [ ] Format this project according to my `eslint.yaml`
-  - [ ] Look into if this autosaves with prettiers rules vs eslint?
+  - Q: Look into if this autosaves with prettiers rules vs eslint?
    - difference between autosave, eslint commandline and prettier commandline
-  - [ ] Combine prettier-atom with eslint (see package readme)

 ### React --
 React Support (JSX, Indentation, Snippets, Autocomplete and reformatting?)